-- X. Review without Oral Presentation - A. If the program so requests, the appellate review may be conducted without oral presentation by the program (in which case, the COA also may not make an oral presentation).
+X. Review without Oral Presentation

+A. If the program so requests, the appellate review may be conducted without oral presentation by the program (in which case, the COA also may not make an oral presentation).
 In such case, the appellate review shall be based on all materials submitted by the program, the summary report of the onsite review, any written statements in which the program has been named by third parties, and any transcripts of the program's appearance before the COA that were considered by the COA at the time of its deliberations and the rendering of its adverse accreditation decision or probation decision and reconsideration determination.
-The program shall also have the right to submit written statements and other information to contest the adverse decision or probation decision, subject to the provisions of these
+The program shall also have the right to submit written statements and other information to contest the adverse decision or probation decision, and the COA shall have the right to submit written statements and other information to support the adverse decision or probation decision, subject to the provisions of these Rules.

-Rules.
 Any such written submissions must be provided in electronic format and received by the chair of the HP at least 45 calendar days prior to its scheduled consideration of the matter.
 Prior to the review, the program and the COA shall have the right to receive and review all written submissions submitted to the HP with respect to the particular appeal.
 The program and COA may submit to the HP in electronic format a written response to the other party's initial submission at least 21 calendar days prior to the HP's consideration of the matter.
 In the event the COA submits a written response to the program's written materials, the program's response must be submitted at least 14 calendar days prior to the HP's consideration of the matter.